On Forty…

 Photo from my 40th birthday trip to Mexico.
 Artwork by my husband. 🙂

-1. Not much is different…yet.
-I had heard your 40s were this magical phase where you stop caring about what everyone else thinks.
-So I was hoping that this would instantly happen because, “I’m forty now…”
+I had heard your forties were this magical phase where you stop caring about what everyone else thinks.
+I was hoping that this would instantly happen because, “I’m forty now…”

 A double exposure, light leak shot on Porta 400

-2. Always be willing to try something new.
 Pickleball has become a favorite activity.
 Movement, competitiveness, socialization and new friends!
 An outlet I didn’t know I needed, but am so glad I found.
+I expect my forties to be filed with pickleball.

 Pickeball with my favorite foursome!

-3. I made one decision that I felt so sure of and trusted myself on completely this year.
-I can’t begin to tell you how nice it felt to have that sort of clarity.
+I can’t begin to tell you how nice it felt to have that sort of clarity finally.
 But since then, I have wavered and wondered, “what if…”

 I’ve told myself it doesn’t mean it was the wrong choice, it was the choice that seemed right at the time.
 But damn if it doesn’t feel a little discouraging to feel uncertain over something you felt so certain on.